kkworden/testai/README.md

 This repository contains a basic Flask application that exposes a basic REST API for creating test suites, cases, and steps.

+Note that you need Pipenv installed in order to run this application.

 ## Running the app

 To deploy the server: `./runapp.sh`